 Save The Hide For Later

-If you find an elk hide for sale that you like but you're not ready to purchase it right away, you can always add it to your shopping cart so it will be easy to find later.
+If you find an elk hide for sale that you like on Amazon but you're not ready to purchase it right away, you can always add it to your shopping cart so it will be easy to find later.

 - In most cases, Amazon will keep track of your hide, and anything else in your shopping cart, for 90 days.